 The involved muscles, particularly over the lateral thigh may become extremely sensitive to the touch, with a deep aching pain.
 Gentle massage down the side of the leg helps.

-The superior cluneal nerves are supplied by L1-3 too and may cause severe buttock pain.
+The superior cluneal nerves are supplied by L1 to 3 too and may cause severe buttock pain.

 From the lower lumbar spine, a pinched sciatic nerve causes lower back and leg pain which extends usually down the back of the leg, reaching into the calf and foot.